 If you really want to achieve goals, not just set them, stay away from the vision boards, law of attraction, and get-rich-quick schemes.
 Achieving success takes effort, energy, and action.
 That doesn't mean that it can't be fun.

-I highly recommend checking out Stephen Covey on value-based goals and Brian Tracy — the master at achieving success and managing your priorities.
-They are truly "Goal Gurus."
+I highly recommend checking out Stephen Covey on value-based goals and Brian Tracy , the master at achieving success and managing your priorities.
+They are truly "goal gurus."

 I recently wrote about something that I call the domino theory of goal-setting.
 Using this strategy, goals are like dominoes, and our pathway is defined by how we set up our own personal dominoes.
-The advantage of this method of goal-setting is that it's a mindful approach which focuses on process over outcome and gain over blame.
+The advantage of this method of goal-setting is that it's a mindful approach that focuses on process over outcome and gain over blame.
 But how do you set up these dominoes and establish goals?
 What goals are worth establishing?
 Am I wrong or a failure if I keep changing my dominoes?